FherStk/AutoCheck/docs/tutorials/developer.md

 # Developer's guide
 ## Solution's overview
 ### AutoCheck.Cli
-Within the `terminal` folder you'll find the `AutoCheck.Cli` project, which is the recommended way for a user to run the application.
+Within the `cli` folder you'll find the `AutoCheck.Cli` project, which is the command line interface to run the application.

+### AutoCheck.Web
+Within the `web` folder you'll find the `AutoCheck.Web` project, which is the web interface to run the application.

 ### AutoCheck.Docs
 Within the `docs` folder you'll find the `AutoCheck.Docs` project, where the entire project's documentation lives.